eurostat/eurostatRTool/README.md

 install.packages("tidyr", version= "1.3.0")
 install.packages("xlsx", version= "0.6.5")
 ```
+The setup of a renv environment provide a robust and reliable way to
+manage dependencies, ensuring that the R project you will setup to use
+this R package is isolated.
+By creating a specific renv environment for
+this R package, you will be able to set its dependencies in the same
+version used during the building and testing of the R package, to avoid
+errors due to package updating.
+The environment will be isolate from
+your other projects, allowing you to change the version of the
+dependencies in other projects without affecting the project you setup
+for using this R package and viceversa.

+Setting up an renv environment for this project is recommended but not
+mandatory.
+You can learn how to do it reading the corresponding vignette
+`Setup-a-renv-environment-for-managing-the-package-dependencies`.
 ## Getting started

 The eurostatRTool package requires a little reading and learning to be